 Of particular importance is the “UN Global Compact“, created by the United Nations in 2000.
 It highlights 17 sustainable development goals that companies may pursue with reference to human rights, labor, environment, and anti-corruption.
 A wealth of information is available on their website to help businesses in this endeavor.
 Click on the link below for more.

 Businesses need to focus on the betterment of society and the planet, now and for generations to come.
-Today, people resonate with and prefer to do business with companies that showcase their responsibility in giving back to society rather than operating as heartless profit-generating engines.
+Today, people resonate with and prefer to do business with companies that showcase their responsibility in giving back to society rather than operating as seemingly heartless profit-generating machines.

 Brands can make use of such initiatives either as a direct result of or as a supplemental benefit to being purchased.
 It could even be a deciding factor in an overcrowded, feature-saturated market space.